ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

   ![experimentation networking](img/experimentation-networking.png)

-## DEV, UAT and PROD (UNDER CONSTRUCTION)
+## DEV, PREPROD and PROD (UNDER CONSTRUCTION)

 The DEV environment is where you will be developing your application.
-UAT and PROD should be used for code promotion with your choice of CD pipeline.
+PREPROD and PROD should be used for code promotion with your choice of CD pipeline.

-As you may expect, the number of security controls implemented for DEV, UAT and PROD is much larger than for the experimentation environment.
+As you may expect, the number of security controls implemented for DEV, PREPROD and PROD is much larger than for the experimentation environment.
 The 12 `30 days guardrails` and numerous additional ITSG 33 controls are enforced within these environments so that you can streamline the ATO process of your applications by leveraging the ATO of the SSC GCP landing zone.

 ### Cost